Master of Science Degree

 The mission of the NEIT Occupational Therapy (OT) Program is to provide a specialized Master’s degree program to prepare Certified Occupational Therapy Assistants to become occupational therapists who are leaders in critical thinking and problem solving for service management in health care and community programs.
 As occupational therapists, graduates will take on various leadership roles in the healthcare field.
 Through a combination of classroom, laboratory and fieldwork experiences students build on their professional knowledge and experience to provide occupational therapy services to individuals and populations who strive to live productive and fulfilling lives.

-By the end of the occupational therapy program, students will:
+By the end of the occupational therapy program, students will become dynamic, well-rounded professional level practitioners prepared for contemporary practice as evidence by the ability to:

-- Demonstrate a depth and breadth of understanding of OT theoretical knowledge and its practical application for all aspects of service management.
+- Demonstrate a depth and breadth of understanding of foundational and OT theoretical knowledge and its practical application for all aspects of service management.

-- Demonstrate command of foundational skills in communication, math, science and social science to inform their critical thinking and problem solving about OT assessment, outcome prediction, and planning of service delivery.
+- Apply advanced knowledge and skills to OT assessment, outcome prediction, and planning of service delivery.

-- Apply skills in problem detecting, problem solving, and thinking logically, flexibly, and critically about clinical and managerial questions.
+- Integrate information and experiences to detect and solve problems, and think logically, flexibly, and critically about client and managerial questions.

-- Foster the student’s potential to contribute and lead in a rapidly changing society with respect to advances in technology, and changes in legislation, reimbursement, health care delivery and social contexts.
+- Demonstrate mastery of the human dimension by contributing to and leading in a rapidly changing society with respect to advances in technology, and changes in legislation, reimbursement, health care delivery and social contexts.

-- Continuously value and take responsibility for professional development and life-long learning and to encourage these qualities in others.
+- Continuously valuing and taking responsibility for professional development and life-long learning and encouraging these qualities in others.

 OT 310 Service Delivery Models in Occupational Therapy